 Driving time from Seattle: 45 minutes to 1.25 hours.

-This farm, a well-known hub of family farm fun (including a 12 acre corn maze replicating the map of Washington State), has an acre of Jonagold and Honeycrisp apples for picking.
-Fall Harvest Festival begins on September 24.
+This farm, a well-known hub of family farm fun (including a 12-acre corn maze replicating the map of Washington State), has an acre of Jonagold and Honeycrisp apples for picking.
+The Fall Harvest Festival begins on September 25, while the Apple Festival begins on September 16.

 Jones Creek Farms

-32260 Burrese Road, Sedro-WoolleyOpen for picking for 2022!
-See website for the U-pick variety
+32260 Burrese Road, Sedro-WoolleyOpen for picking for 2023!
+See the website for the U-pick variety

 Driving time from Seattle: 1.5 hours to 2.5 hours.